The most common causes of Cirrhosis are Hepatitis C, Alcohol-related Liver Disease, Non-Alcoholic Fatty Liver Disease, and Hepatitis B.

 Chronic Viral Hepatitis

-Chronic hepatitis C is the second leading cause of cirrhosis in the United States.
+Chronic hepatitis C is the another leading cause of cirrhosis in the United States.
 Hepatitis C causes the liver to swell, which over time can lead to cirrhosis.
 About one in four people with chronic hepatitis C develop cirrhosis.
 Chronic hepatitis B and hepatitis D also can cause cirrhosis.

 Nonalcoholic steatohepatitis (NASH)